-Note that, because no control was applied in the system, there are some instable points during the walking, mainly when the impact with the ground occurs.
-However, the simulation shows that the optimized parameters can be used to an exoskeleton or a biped robot to generate the joints trajectories.
+Note that, because no control was applied in the system, there are some unstable points during the walking, mainly when the impact with the ground occurs.
+However, the simulation shows that the optimized parameters can be used to generate and adapt joint trajectories for the exoskeleton.
+New experiments and a new approach with a controller will be designed in future works.